flashg1/TeslaSolarCharger/README.md

 -   Automatically adjust to the highest charge limit set within a rainy forecast period.
 The highest charge limit is selected from the 7 days charge limit settings that are within the forecast period taking into account the charge limit on bad weather setting.
 The objective is to charge more before a rainy period.
 Default disabled.
 -   Might be possible to prolong car battery life by setting daily charge limit to 70%, and only charge more before a rainy period by enabling option to adjust daily car charge limit based on weather.
 -   Use sun elevation to trigger script to start and end, which is more favourable for countries in the northern hemisphere.
 -   Allow top up from grid if there is not enough solar electricity.
-Need to toggle on charge from grid and set day-time/night-time power offsets to reserve power for charging car or export to grid.
+Need to toggle on charge from grid and set day-time/night-time power offsets to draw power from grid or export to grid.

 How to use